I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_devicecallbacks.md

 Supported starting with Windows 8.

-`pfnCreateSynchronizationObjectCb`
+`pfnWaitForSynchronizationObject2Cb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createsynchronizationobjectcb.md">pfnCreateSynchronizationObjectCb</a> function, which the user-mode display driver uses to create a synchronization object.
+A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_waitforsynchronizationobject2cb.md">pfnWaitForSynchronizationObject2Cb</a> function, which a WDDM 1.2 and later user-mode display driver uses to wait for GPU synchronization events to occur and then uses to return.

-`pfnDeallocate2Cb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_deallocate2cb.md">pfnDeallocate2Cb</a> function.

-`pfnDeallocateCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_deallocatecb.md">pfnDeallocateCb</a> function, which the user-mode display driver uses to request that the Direct3D runtime free memory that was previously allocated.

-`pfnDestroyContextCb`
+Supported starting with Windows 8.

+`pfnSignalSynchronizationObject2Cb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroycontextcb.md">pfnDestroyContextCb</a> function, which the user-mode display driver uses to destroy a context that <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> created.
+A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_signalsynchronizationobject2cb.md">pfnSignalSynchronizationObject2Cb</a> function, which a WDDM 1.2 and later user-mode display driver uses to signal that GPU synchronization events are no longer owned by a context.

-`pfnDestroyHwContextCb`

-`pfnDestroyHwQueueCb`

-`pfnDestroyOverlayCb`
+Supported starting with Windows 8.

+`pfnPresentMultiPlaneOverlayCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroyoverlaycb.md">pfnDestroyOverlayCb</a> function, which the user-mode display driver uses to destroy a kernel-mode overlay object and stop the overlay from being displayed.
+A pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh780323">pfnPresentMultiPlaneOverlayCb (D3D)</a> function, which a WDDM 1.3 and later user-mode display driver uses to copy content from a source multiplane overlay allocation to a destination allocation.

-`pfnDestroyPagingQueueCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroypagingqueuecb.md">pfnDestroyPagingQueueCb</a> function.

-`pfnDestroySynchronizationObjectCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroysynchronizationobjectcb.md">pfnDestroySynchronizationObjectCb</a> function, which the user-mode display driver uses to destroy a synchronization object that <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_createsynchronizationobjectcb.md">pfnCreateSynchronizationObjectCb</a> created.

-`pfnEscapeCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_escapecb.md">pfnEscapeCb</a> function, which the user-mode display driver uses to share information with the display miniport driver.

-`pfnEvictCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_evictcb.md">pfnEvictCb</a> function.

-`pfnFlipOverlayCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_flipoverlaycb.md">pfnFlipOverlayCb</a> function, which the user-mode display driver uses to change the allocation that the overlay displays.

-`pfnFreeGpuVirtualAddressCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_freegpuvirtualaddresscb.md">pfnFreeGpuVirtualAddressCb</a> function.

-`pfnGetResourcePresentPrivateDriverDataCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getresourcepresentprivatedriverdatacb.md">pfnGetResourcePresentPrivateDriverDataCb</a> function.

-`pfnInvalidateCacheCb`

-A pointer to the <a href="https://msdn.microsoft.com/56DF8936-4DD1-4352-9063-72F441FDF343">pfnInvalidateCacheCb</a> function.

-`pfnLock2Cb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lock2cb.md">pfnLock2Cb</a> function.

-`pfnLockCb`

-A pointer to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_lockcb.md">pfnLockCb</a> function, which the user-mode display driver uses to request a lock from the display miniport driver.
-This lock cannot be handled completely by the user-mode display driver.
+Supported starting with Windows 8.1.

 `pfnLogUMDMarkerCb`